lammps/lammps/doc/src/bond_bpm_spring.rst

 By default, pair forces are not calculated between bonded particles.
-Pair forces can alternatively be overlaid on top of bond forces using the *overlay/pair* keyword.
+Pair forces can alternatively be overlaid on top of bond forces using the *overlay/pair* option.
 These settings require specific :doc:`special_bonds <special_bonds>` settings described in the restrictions.
 Further details can be found in the `:doc: how to
 <Howto_BPM>` page on BPMs.

 .. versionadded:: 28Mar2023

-If the *break/no* keyword is used, then LAMMPS assumes bonds should not break during a simulation run.
+If the *break* option is used, then LAMMPS assumes bonds should not break during a simulation run.
 This will prevent some unnecessary calculation.
 However, if a bond does break, it will trigger an error.